FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_DAW_Automation_Local_Audio_Path.md

 **Index** - Relates the Plug-in automation to a virtual source.
 - INDEX is assigned automatically and can only be changed manually to an index number that is not yet in use by another SPAT Plug-in.
-- On SPAT Revolution, INDEX is designed as "Remote number".
+- On  _SPAT Revolution_, INDEX is designed as "Remote number".
 Itinially set to the object number, you can customize it by object.

 **Position mode** - In Send only, choose the recorded and read coordinate mode.